What Is Intrusion Prevention System? Definition and Types

-- Statistical anomaly-based detection randomly samples network traffic and then compares samples to performance level baselines.
-When samples are identified as being outside of the baseline, the IPS triggers an action to prevent potential attack.
+- Statistical Anomaly-based Detection: This randomly samples network traffic and compares samples to performance level baselines.
+When samples are identified as being outside the baseline, the IPS triggers an action to prevent a potential attack.

 Once the IPS identifies the malicious traffic that can be network exploitable it deploys what is known as a virtual patch for protection.
 Virtual patch, acts as a safety measure against threats that exploit known and unknown vulnerabilities.
 It works by implementing layers of security policies and rules that prevent and intercept an exploit from taking network paths to and from a vulnerability, thereby offering coverage against that vulnerability at the network level rather than the host level.